Written by Angel Campa, Founder

 ChatGPT is free at the GPT-3.5 tier and $20/month for ChatGPT Plus (GPT-4).
 However, using it for lease abstraction requires manually pasting document text (since scanned PDFs cannot be processed), crafting extraction prompts, and manually formatting the inconsistent output -- adding significant labor cost to the apparent price-of-zero.

-ChatGPT appears free, but the real cost includes the time to manually prepare documents (scanned PDFs require OCR first), craft reliable prompts, verify inconsistent output, and manually transfer data into your systems.
+ChatGPT appears free, but the real cost includes the time to manually prepare documents (scanned PDFs need to be converted to text first), craft reliable prompts, verify inconsistent output, and manually transfer data into your systems.
 For a single ad-hoc question, that overhead is minimal.
-For abstracting 10 leases in a portfolio, the hidden labor cost of using ChatGPT as an abstraction tool easily exceeds $200/lease in staff time -- ten times what Lextract costs for a purpose-built, structured extraction.
+For abstracting 10 leases in a portfolio, the hidden labor cost of using ChatGPT as an abstraction tool easily exceeds $200/lease in staff time -- twenty times what Lextract costs for a purpose-built, structured extraction.

 Strengths and Weaknesses